alzwded/blog/_drafts/openbsd-n-months-in.md

 Here's stuff that I've been busy with:

 - learning to rebuild the kernel (though I'm back on `GENERIC.MP` as of 7.2)
-- learning how to build ports and getting a version of `curl(1)` that works with `sftp://`
+- learning how to build ports and getting a version of `curl(1)` that works with `sftp://` because I have a script that relies on it
 - gaining the ability to build ports without being root
-- getting a battery indicator in the panel
+- getting a battery indicator in the panel *(there may be a follow up post on this)*
   + debugging fbpanel to figure out why its battery indicator plugin isn't there
   + writing a C program to read the battery state
 - debugging TCSH and figuring out why it insists on building without unicode, and finally getting a good static tcsh in `/bin/tcsh`